This WEFLECT project is now in its second phase.

 - To encourage NQTs to reflect and self critique;

-- To reflect on any changes participation in the project achieves;
+- To reflect on any changes in participation that the project achieves;

 - To develop a cost effective solution for the streaming of classroom video and audio, for feedback and reflection;